Changes to the Map Curation Program

 Some additional things:

 We’re updating the Documentation pages for curated maps to provide more information.
-Some guidelines may change as part of this, but things like “no copyright infringement” and generally matching the game’s art style will not.
+Some guidelines may change as part of this, but things like “no copyright/trademark infringement” and generally matching the game’s art style will not.

 A big issue that many new players face is understanding the difference between official and curated content.
 As we begin to accept even more curated maps, we’d like to improve this experience.
 If you have any ideas (as a player who may have faced those issues) we’d love to hear them!
 One change under consideration is revamping the single-player menu to better display these maps.